jiaye-wu/QUICKphotonics/README.md

 With the QUICKphotonics MATLAB Toolbox:

 - You do not need to remember where you put the files.
 Once installed, just call the toolbox using ``QUICKphotonics`` or ```QUICK``` in the command window, or find it in your *MATLAB apps* tab.
-- The commands are flexibly spelt with auto-recognized units, which is very intuitive to use.
+- The commands are **flexibly spelt with auto-recognized units**, which is very intuitive to use.

 ## Feedbacks & credits

 Bug reports and feature requests are open on my [GitHub project page](https://github.com/jiaye-wu/QUICKphotonics).

+This toolkit is framework-based and modular. *New feature requests are considered if*:

+- It is commonly used.
+- It does not involve complex algorithm and computational power.
+- It requires the number of input parameters fewer than 4.
+(1--3 are considered, to make it easy to remember.)

 If you find my tool useful, please consider citing my [academic works](https://scholar.google.com/citations?user=D2n8tswAAAAJ) where suitable.